 Falcom Financial Services Olaya Street, P.O.
-884 Riyadh 11421 Kingdom of Saudi Arabia
+884 Riyadh 11421, Kingdom of Saudi Arabia

-In dealing with the unitholders, the Fund's manager considers the Fund as an independent accounting unit.
-Accordingly, the Fund's manager prepares separate financial statements for the Fund.
+The Fund's manager is dealing with unit holders as it is independent unit, therefore, the Fund's manager prepares separate financial statements for the Fund.

-The Capital Market Authority ("CMA") license was granted to the Fund on 11 Rajab 1431H (corresponding to June 23, 2010).
-The Fund commenced operations on July 5, 2010.
+The Capital Market Authority ("CMA") license was granted to the Fund on 12 Rabi Al Awwal 1428H (corresponding to March 31, 2007).
+The Fund commenced operations on November 18, 2007.

-The Fund is subject to the provisions of the Investment Fund Regulations ("IFR") issued by CMA on 3 Dhu al-Ḥijjah 1427H (corresponding to December 24, 2006) as amended by CMA on 16 Shabaan 1437H (corresponding to May 23, 2016) which clarifies the requirements for the operation of the investment funds in the Kingdom of Saudi Arabia.
+The Fund is subject to the provisions of the Investment Fund Regulations ("IFR") issued by CMA on 3 Dhu al-Hijjah 1427H (corresponding to December 24, 2006) as amended by CMA's board on 16 Shabaan 1437H (corresponding to May 23, 2016) which clarifies the requirements for the operation of the investment funds in the Kingdom of Saudi Arabia.